PhD Students

 Co-supervisors: Johanna Mappes and Emily Burdfield-Steel

-After finishing her MSc at the Mappes’ Lab (and getting a cum laude degree for it!), Cristina started her PhD on the role of chemical communication in the divergence process between the European and Caucasian populations of the wood tiger moth.
-See more here.
+After finishing her MSc at the Mappes’ Lab (and getting a cum laude degree for it!), Cristina did her PhD on the role of chemical communication in the divergence process between the European and Caucasian populations of the wood tiger moth.
+She is currently a postdoctoral researcher at INRAE (France).

 Chloe Fouilloux (U. of Jyväskylä) 2019-2023